Bitcoin slides 18 percent on crackdown fears; crypto rivals also plunge

 The latest tumble leaves bitcoin down more than 40 percent from the record high around US$20,000 it hit in mid-December, wiping about US$130 billion off its "market cap" - the unit price multiplied by the total number of bitcoins that have been released into the market.

-Bloomberg reported on Monday that Chinese authorities plan to block domestic access to Chinese and offshore cryptocurrency platforms that allow centralised trading.
+Bloomberg reported on Monday that Chinese authorities plan to block domestic access to Chinese and offshore cryptocurrency platforms that allow centralized trading.

 "(It) seems like it's uncertainty spooking the markets,...with regulations unclear," said Charles Hayter, founder of data analysis website Cryptocompare. "(Traders) are taking profits on the increased risk scenarios going forward."